 So, with no further ado, I present the "Vote For Colt" iframe:

-All you have to do is include that snippet in a website and any time somebody visits said website they will place a vote for Colt.
+All you have to do is include that snippet in a website and include the below file and any time somebody visits said website they will place a vote for Colt.

 How does it work?
 The exact same basic function as the shell script.
 It gets a valid voting URL and has the website visitor make an image request to trigger the vote.